 Advantages of Futures over Stocks

-Different instruments offer their own advantages and disadvantages.
-When it comes to day trading, the advantages of futures is overwhelming.
-While I can’t say it will be a good fit for you, here is why I trade futures instead of stocks.
+When it comes to day trading, different instruments offer their own advantages and disadvantages, however the advantages of futures is overwhelming.
+While I can’t say it will be a good fit for you, due to where you live or how you trade, here is why I trade futures instead of stocks.
 I trade manually and, sometimes, algorithmically.
 This list is geared towards those endeavors.

 Accurate historical data at reasonable cost